SIDM Concerto: Compilation and Data Release of Self-interacting Dark Matter Zoom-in Simulations: Discussion

 \subsection{Prospects for SIDM Constraints}

-The SIDM effects we have identified will inform cross section constraints across a wide range of scattering velocities.
-Here, we discuss observational prospects for probing SIDM based on subhalo abundances and density profiles at each host halo mass scale we simulate.
+The SIDM effects we have identified will inform cross-section constraints across a wide range of scattering velocities.
+Here we discuss observational prospects for probing SIDM based on subhalo abundances and density profiles at each host halo mass scale we simulate.
+In general, subhalo abundances probe scattering at both the relative subhalo--host velocity scale and at the characteristic internal velocity scales of subhalos, while density profiles mainly probe the latter.
+Note that, in addition to evaporation effects, cored halos are more likely to be tidally disrupted (e.g., \citealt{Errani221001131}).

 \emph{LMC-mass hosts}.
 Surveys of satellite galaxies around the LMC itself (e.g., \citealt{Kallivayalil180501448,Drlica-Wagner210307476}) and around LMC-mass hosts throughout the Local Volume (e.g., \citealt{Carlin240917437}) will constrain their underlying SHMFs, and follow-up spectroscopic observations will probe these systems' inner DM densities.
 In particular, satellite luminosity function measurements will test for SHMF suppression due to SIDM, while central density measurements will probe the diversity of the underlying subhalo populations.
 The abundance and density profiles of LMC-associated subhalos can also potentially be probed through subhalo--stellar stream interactions, which are expected to be enhanced in the vicinity of the LMC system~\citep{Arora230915998}.